Chief Black Kettle:

 I want you to give all these chiefs of the soldiers here to understand that we are for peace, and that we have made peace, that we may not be mistaken by them for enemies.

 A Cheyenne cemetery is in the same direction as where my mother told me she watched gypsies camp through her west window as a girl, about ½ mile from that house.
-I have reverently walked though that Cheyenne cemetery as early as ten, looking at the headstones and wondering who they were and where they came from.
-I did not know then, that in that cemetery were descendants from the Sand Creek Massacre.
+I have reverently walked though it as early as ten, looking at the headstones and wondering who they were and where they came from.
+Now however, eerie feelings come over me as I realize I hiked alone in the overall area where Custer murdered Black Kettle when I was in the Boy Scouts, and they or their successive generations could have been who I was wondering about in that burial site.
+It was close enough to Washita for it to have been probable.
+I don’t know who all they were, but perhaps some were descendants from the Sand Creek Massacre.

 Simultaneously, Roman Nose led the Dog Soldiers in battle while Black Kettle strove for peace.
 Chief Black Kettle was promised complete safety by Colonel Greenwood as long as he rose the U.S flag above him.(1) Black Kettle persisted in his calls for peace in spite of the continuing exterminations and the shooting of Lean Bear.